Samsung Galaxy S25 Ultra vs. Galaxy S23 Ultra

 If you're someone who likes to get maximum value out of your purchase and don't intend on switching phones for the next five years, I'd recommend getting the Galaxy S25 Ultra.
 It's better than the S23 Ultra in terms of ergonomics, certain camera functionality, build quality, display brightness, software update longevity, and AI features.
 It's a big ask to fork out $1,300 upfront, but you'll have the peace of mind of getting updates and possibly new feature drops for years to come.

-Conversely, if you like changing your phone every few years and are not too bothered about staying on the cutting edge of AI, the S23 Ultra should still be an excellent choice.
-It should soon be even cheaper now that the S25 Ultra is out (although you may have a hard time finding a new model), and its S Pen has Bluetooth functionality if that's something you care about.
-You might want to keep an eye on the S24 Ultra's pricing too, and snag that instead if the difference isn't much.
+Conversely, if you like changing your phone every few years and are not too bothered about staying on the cutting edge of AI, the S23 Ultra is still be an excellent choice.
+The 256GB variant is down to around $800, and its S Pen has Bluetooth functionality if that's something you care about.
+You might want to keep an eye on the S24 Ultra too as it now dips to roughly the same price as the S23 Ultra, making it a better deal.

 The absolutre best